karinapichardo/Grid-Master-Class/README.md

 # Grid-Master-Class

-### Recreated the “Grid Master Class” website, designed by Webflow using only HTML5 and CSS3.
+### Recreated the “Grid Master Class” website, designed by ivan mayorov using only HTML5 and CSS3.

 I loved working on this project, it allowed me to further grasp my understanding of CSS grid.